Alexwestbrook/RA/rogue-adventure-wizard-guide.md

 ## Starting bonus

 You get a starting bonus after every time you've completed first world.
-You don't have to have a starting bonus but it helps.
+You don't have to use a starting bonus but it helps.
 If you lose in World 1, play a different class or inferno level to beat the first Boss and earn your next starting bonus.
-If you're trying to advance other classes at the same time, you can take this as an opportunity to alternate between them and Wizard.
+If you're trying to advance other classes at the same time, you can take this as an opportunity to alternate between them and wizard.
 If you want the starting bonus ASAP, pick one of Shaman with 1st class bonus, Barbarian or Ranger, choose Normal difficulty, and you can beat World 1 in one to two minutes.
 You can quit immediately after defeating the Boss, on the rewards screen.

 **2 Gems** - Never pick this.
 100 Coins is worth more.